Let me share with you 36 first engineering job tips that’ll squash those jitters and help you hit the ground running like a pro.

 These nuggets of wisdom come from my own blunders, my engineering buddies’ slip-ups, and some clever tricks I’ve picked up along the way.

-#1 Check your units
+#1 Keep your units in check

-#3 Own up to your mistakes fast
+#3 Fess up to mistakes ASAP

 Even if you think you know something like the back of your hand, don’t make assumptions.
 For example, for a given device submittal, you may find the units are always listed in feet.
 So, for future submittals on this same device, you assume feet without even checking.

 But lo and behold, the units come back in inches, and your entire design goes haywire.
 So, play it safe and verify your assumptions to sleep better at night.